Xeladarocks/path-tracer/README.md

 ## Preview
 A preview can be found at: http://founders.gg/path-tracer/

+**This project is no longer maintained**
-~~Live development occurs every now and then at: http://dev.founders.gg/~~ Project has transferred to https://github.com/Xeladarocks/pathtracer/
+Progress has transferred to https://github.com/Xeladarocks/pathtracer/

 ![alt text](https://github.com/Xeladarocks/path-tracer/blob/master/imgs/400p2500s%20(2).png?raw=true "Sample")